Zimal-Fatemah/Machine-Learning-Labs/README.md

 # Machine Learning Labs

-A collection of hands-on Machine Learning lab notebooks covering core ML concepts, implemented from scratch and using scikit-learn.
-These labs were completed as part of a 5th semester Machine Learning course.
+A collection of hands-on Machine Learning lab notebooks covering core ML concepts, trained on real-world datasets.
+Implementations are done both from scratch and using scikit-learn.
+Completed as part of a 5th semester Machine Learning course.

 ---